HuangT1ng/DL_Week/README.md

 # Misinformation Detection Demo

-A web application that detects and highlights potential misinformation in news articles.
+A web plugin that detects and highlights potential misinformation and ai generated images in websites

 ## Quick Start